weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 The current directory structure introduces a new term "target", doesn't support environment customizations, doesn't provide a solution for application versions, and creates a tight coupling between applications (apps) and clusters.
 We require a new layout in order to addess these items.

-We thought a FAQ would be useful in describing the context for these changes.
+We thought an FAQ would be useful in describing the context for these changes.

 ### Glossary
 * **Appplication** a collection of kubernetes manifests.
 Stored in .weave-gitops/apps/&lt;app name&gt;